zsx060/Anti-UAV-datasets/README.md

       @article{zhao20212nd,
-      title={The 2nd anti-UAV workshop \& challenge: methods and results},
+      title={The 2nd anti-UAV Workshop \& Challenge: Methods and Results},
       author={Zhao, Jian and Wang, Gang and Li, Jianan and Jin, Lei and Fan, Nana and Wang, Min and Wang, Xiaojuan and Yong, Ting and Deng, Yafeng and           Guo, Yandong and others}, journal={arXiv preprint arXiv:2108.09909},
       year={2021}